Wood Boring Insects

 Southern pine beetles become active in the spring about the time redbuds and dogwoods bloom.
 Pairs of southern pine beetles attack weakened and lightening damaged pine trees.
 If the tree has enough sap, a pitch tube forms at the entrance hole.
 The pitch tube is usually white and about the size of an average piece of popcorn.
 The beetles and their grubs feed on phloem tissue just under the bark.
 Females emit an aggregation pheromone that attracts males and more females to the tree.
 This pheromone, in conjunction with resin odors released by the attack points, attracts even more beetles to the tree.
 From the first tree they may spread to stressed but otherwise healthy trees nearby.
 The beetles invade the tree’s main stem and thousands of pairs may attack a single tree.
 They usually attack the middle and upper trunk first.
 Each pair excavates a winding serpentine tunnel about a foot long between the bark and wood.
 The tunnels crisscross to form an intricate pattern that girdles the tree.
 Eggs are deposited in niches along these tunnels.

 Zimmerman pine moth has long been a pest of pines but has become increasingly noticeable in the past few years.
 The larva of this moth species is a borer that attacks pine tree trunks and lateral branches.
 Trees rarely are killed by this insect but they are disfigured as branches die.
 Borer damage can weaken trees and cause trunks or branches to break off during heavy ice, snow or wind.
 Infestation is determined by the presence of resin or pitch masses on the tree trunks where the larvae are feeding beneath the bark.
 Pitch masses may be 2 to 4 inches in diameter and are usually located at branch whorls where the branches join the main trunk.
 Fresh pitch masses where the larvae are active will be white, soft, and shiny.
-Zimmerman pine moth is most vulnerable to controls when larvae are active and exposed on the bark in spring and late summer.
+Zimmerman pine moths are most vulnerable to controls when larvae are active and exposed on the bark in spring and late summer.

 GET LIVE UPDATES FROM HEARTWOOD TREE